OrganFax Directory

 Glyn Madden - today...

-I continue to play for my own enjoyment and, locally, for non-organ club events.
+Since I retired from The Yamaha Club, I continue to play for my own enjoyment and, locally, for non-organ club events.
 Through my continued association with Yamaha UK I've produced several promotional video/DVD recordings as well as a series of tutorial DVD workshops for Yamaha Club.
 Now though, with no particular ties to any specific manufacturer, I've been free to explore other makes of instrument and, in a return to my 'Hammond' based roots, I discovered (and completely fell for) the 'Nord' organ - produced by the Swedish 'Clavia' company.
-This instrument's natural 'organ' sound, combined with its incredible lightness, has rekindled my interest in playing a few concerts and I now accept just a handful of bookings each year outside my local area - although the number I can take on is very limited due to the demands of the Yamaha Club.
+This instrument's natural 'organ' sound, combined with its incredible lightness, has rekindled my interest in playing at concerts and festivals.

 Naturally Yamaha still plays a huge part in my life - and the keyboards it produces are ever present in my stage line-up.
-The Tyros series continues to thrive and its true-to-life instrumental voices provide all the 'band' (i.e. non-organ) sounds in my set-up.
-Although the Tyros keyboard forms the heart of my studio equipment my choice for the stage (when I have the luxury of having an instrument supplied!) is invariably the Clavinova.
+The Genos and its true-to-life instrumental voices provide all the 'band' (i.e. non-organ) sounds in my set-up.
+Although the Genos keyboard forms the heart of my studio equipment my choice for the stage (when I have the luxury of having an instrument supplied!) is invariably the Clavinova..

 Glyn will also be featured at the following festivals this year.